OleDakotaJoe/d191/business-report.md

 ## Business Problem

-As a stakeholder or a data analyst in the DVD Rental business, it could prove to be highly valuable to have a convenient way to aggregate a report of all active rentals, as well as a summary of all active rentals.
+As a stakeholder or a data analyst in the DVD Rental Business, it could prove to be highly valuable to have a convenient way to aggregate a report of all active rentals, as well as a summary of all active rentals.
+DVD rental companies have a need to find all active rentals by customer and by store, for inventory purposes and for tracking late rentals.
+Additionaly, DVD rental companies have a need to not lend out too many DVD's to any one customer, so the summary will be used to aggregate a quantity of DVD rentals, grouped by customer.
+Customer information will also be stored in the `active_rentals_summary` table for convenient retrieval.
 As such, a functionality to generate a report which extracts this data from the existing, live, production `dvd_rental` database has been implemented.

 ## Business Reports